 Codecademy isn’t necessarily an SEO-focused website, but there’s not a week that goes by where I don’t use some (extremely basic) HTML or CSS that I picked up from one of its free courses.
 Highly recommended.

 Amazingly, Coursera still offers courses from top universities for free, including “Introduction to Search Engine Optimization” from the University of California, Davis.

 There are so many great places where you can learn how to do SEO for yourself, including many which didn’t make this list.

 Start teaching yourself SEO today and you too will know how to increase organic traffic for your website or online business.

 Check out our guide on how to learn digital marketing skills

-This article was originally published by Luke Nicholson, and updated by Jess Percival in 2022
+This article was originally published by Luke Nicholson.
+It was updated in 2022 by Jess Percival, and in 2023 by Luke Nicholson.